 How We Chose the Best Wood Pellet Delivery Services

 Customers generally seek out wood pellet delivery for one of two reasons: to heat their home, forgoing more expensive means of power like gas, or to power their grill, adding a smoky and customizable flavor to meats and vegetables.

 We included retailers for both kinds of pellets on this list.
 For wood pellets that heat homes, we looked primarily at the cost and logistics of buying in bulk, considering what added obstacles might be associated with larger deliveries, seasonal demand, or testing out a new supplier.

 WoodPellets.com was the top source for pellets that fuel home heating systems, not only for its easy delivery but also for its budget plan, which allows customers to pay a set fee monthly to go toward yearly bulk fuel deliveries.
-WoodPellets.com only serves eight states in the Northeast, though, and its deliveries focus on orders of more than one ton, so we looked for a pellet provider to fill those gaps and stumbled upon Rural King, a national farm supply store that ships single bags of pellet fuel across the country.
+WoodPellets.com only serves eight states in the Northeast, though, and its deliveries focus on orders of at least one ton, so we looked for a pellet provider to fill those gaps and stumbled upon Rural King, a national farm supply store that ships single bags of pellet fuel across the country.

 For the grill, options abound.
 Bear Mountain BBQ offers the option to buy directly from one of the most popular wood pellet makers, with user-friendly product search filters that help new grillmasters find the right flavor profile for any menu.